artorias961/Mechanical-Keyboards/README.md

 # Summary

+This project documents the design and iteration of custom mechanical keyboards, covering schematic capture and PCB layout in KiCad, along with firmware and key-mapping experiments.
+The repository tracks multiple hardware revisions, including an archived AVR-based design and a newer ESP32-S3 implementation exploring wireless connectivity, expanded I/O, and modern MCU capabilities.

+The goal is to serve as both a personal learning record and a practical reference for others interested in building custom keyboards from the ground up.

-## Lore
+## Lore / Why this exists

-Pretty much im a keyabord fanatic.
-I like keybaords and have about 5 keyabords.
-During the covid, i spent most of my time at home and wanted to learn more about pcb.
-I started my first verrsion, which was a quite a huge learning curve.
-So hopefully by having this, people can use this as a reference or improve this better than i can do!
+Pretty much I’m a keyboard fanatic — I’ve owned ~5 keyboards.
+During COVID I spent most of my time at home and wanted to learn PCB design.
+My first version was a huge learning curve, so I’m keeping everything here so others can use it as a reference (or improve it beyond what I could do)

-# Keyboard Versions
+## Keyboard versions
-The following will list the benefits and my concerns for each version.

-## Version 2: ESP32-S3-WROOM-1
+### Version 2 — ESP32-S3-WROOM-1

+**Why ESP32-S3:**
-- The main seller is the Bluetooth and serial pins
+- The main seller is **Bluetooth** + **serial pins**.
-- The esp32-s3-wroom-1 is currently esp flagship chip
+- ESP32-S3-WROOM-1 is positioned as a flagship ESP chip.
-- significantly more computing power, memory, and I/O flexibility which ATMEGA32A-PU lacked.
+- More computing power, memory, and I/O flexibility than ATMEGA32A-PU

-   - Cost more to add more functionality vs esp chip that contains everything
+(You also captured a quick MCU comparison table in the repo notes.)

 | Feature / MCU             | ATmega328P                                 | ATmega32A-PU                | Raspberry Pi Pico (RP2040)                    | ESP32 (e.g., Nano ESP32)                              |
 | ------------------------- | ------------------------------------------ | --------------------------- | --------------------------------------------- | ----------------------------------------------------- |